iCGY96/Model-Pivot/README.md

-# open-exchange
+# Model-Pivot
-open-exchange is a model conversion and visualization tool to help users inter-operate among different deep learning frameworks.
+Model-Pivot is a model conversion and visualization tool to help users inter-operate among different deep learning frameworks.
 Convert models between PyTorch and Tensorflow.
 IR is based on the National Information Technology Standardization ```Neural Network Representation and Model Compression Part 1: Convolution Neural Network``.

 ## Requirments